Find Your

 This two-seater vehicle had a simple drive system with a 62-inch wheelbase.
 It also had a pair of chain drives coupled with a basic beam axle that provided power to the back axle.
 The transmission system consisted of a large leather strap with a single speed.
 The flywheel in this vehicle was placed horizontally, as Benz had an idea that spinning a heavy mass would generate too much inertia make steering difficult.

-Though there have been vehicles made before the Patent Motorwagen, including automobiles powered by electricity and steam, this was the first with an internal combustion engine.
+Though vehicles were made before the Patent Motorwagen, including automobiles powered by electricity and steam, this was the first with an internal combustion engine.
 It was also the first vehicle to be ever introduced commercially.
 This vehicle was powered by a 945cc single cylinder with a stock iron block and head engine.
 This vehicle was capable of producing 0.9 hp.
+Building on the foundation of early internal combustion engines, the development of the V8 engine represents a significant milestone in automotive engineering, offering enhanced power and efficiency.
+Learn more about the fascinating V8 Engine History.

 In modern times, starting your vehicle is super easy as you do not even need to turn a key.
 In some cars, you just need to press a button or use a remote starter.
 However, things were quite different back in the day.
 For instance, to start a Benz Patent Motorwagen, you had to spin the large flywheel manually.
 So, you had to vigorously turn the flywheel at the rear after activating the ignition from the switch under the seat.
 Then, using the handwheel, you had to regulate the air supply.